volkamerlab/kissim_app/notebooks/fingerprints/README.md

 ### Per-residue feature values

-In this notebook, we investigate the defined features per residue
+We investigate the defined features per residue

 - over all structures (boxplots/heatmaps)
 - for example structures (in 3D)